 The sketch would then be traced by the block copyist also known as the Hikko, which would be transferred on thin paper.
 And which would then be pasted face down on the cherry wood block.
 The printer will then take over from here and cut through the paper while leaving out the lines that had been raised on the design, the above would then create the key block that would create the black outline that should be followed as the color blocks are being cut.

 The cutter would now take over and chisel out the designs onto the block of wood, after which the woodblock would then be inked, and a key print would then be rubbed until the impression is transferred on it.
 The next step is for the artist to select the colors that he wants to use on the prints, from where a separate block would have to be carved for each of the chosen colors.

 In most cases, up to 20 blocks would have to be carved, but in other cases up to two colors would share the same block, but also if there was enough distance between them.
-After the completion of the above process the blocks would then be sent to the printer, who used the mulberry paper, he would rub the dyes onto the blocks and then proceed to transfer the impressions, at the time the prints would be made in sets of 200 and any additional batches would be made as their demand increased.
+After the completion of the above process the blocks would then be sent to the printer, who used mulberry paper, he would rub the dyes onto the blocks and then proceed to transfer the impressions, at that time the prints would be made in sets of 200 and any additional batches would be made as their demand increased.

-Images that were quite popular run thousands of copies but the good thing was that the prints were made affordable thus even the middle-class individuals could afford them.
+Images that were quite popular run thousands of copies but the good thing was that the prints were made affordable thus even middle-class individuals could afford them.
 Notable is that the prints also gain relevance around the world consequently becoming a source of income for the Chinese.

 Woodblock is an age-old tradition that has been simplified and developed over the years, the technique and materials used in developing prints have also changed over the years.
 In ancient China, woodblock printing was famous because it helped in spreading knowledge in fabric printing.